Pa. gives update on COVID-19 cases, vaccinations for Tuesday

-(WKBN) – The Pennsylvania Department of Health said there were 1,442 new cases and 11 more deaths attributed to COVID-19 since Monday’s report.
+(WKBN) – The Pennsylvania Department of Health said over the weekend, there were 2,076 new COVID-19 cases and 11 more deaths since Monday’s report.

-This brings the statewide total to 1,228,961 cases and 27,868 deaths since the pandemic began.
+This brings the statewide total to 1,240,032 cases and 27,914 deaths attributed to COVID-19.
 County-specific information and a statewide map are available on the COVID-19 Data Dashboard.

-Statewide percent positivity for the week of July 23 – 29 stood at 3.9%.
+Statewide percent positivity for the week of July 30 to August 5 stood at 5.4%.

 The most accurate daily data is available on the website, with archived data also available.